-Airborne tritium in the form of HTO (tritiated water) is monitored throughout the BNL site.

-In 2017, tritium samples were collected from Stations P2, P4, P7, and P9 to assess the potential impacts from the Laboratory's two tritium sources.
+Airborne tritium in the form of tritiated water (HTO) is monitored throughout the BNL site.
+In 2018, tritium samples were collected from Stations P2, P4, P7, and P9 to assess the potential impacts from the Laboratory's two tritium sources.
 Table 4-4 lists the number of validated samples collected at each location, the maximum value observed, and the annual average concentration.
 Validated samples are those not rejected due to equipment malfunction or other factors (e.g., a battery failure in the sampler, frozen or supersaturated silica gel, insufficient sample volumes, or the loss of sample during preparation at the contract analytical laboratory).
-Airborne tritium samples were collected every two weeks from each sampling station during 2017; however, two samples could not be analyzed because the amount of moisture captured on the silica gel was insufficient for analysis.
-The average tritium concentrations at all the sampling locations were less than the typical minimum detection limits, which ranged from 4.0 to 12.6 pCi/m.
+Airborne tritium samples were collected every two weeks from each sampling station during 2018; however, two samples could not be analyzed because the sample pumps tripped off.
+The average tritium concentrations at all the sampling locations were less than the typical minimum detection limits, ranging from 4.0 to 12.6 pCi/m3.